What is Omnichannel Retail?

 Let’s just say that in retail, it is good to be able to stand above the crowd.

-Implementing An Omnichannel Strategy
+Steps to Implement An Omnichannel Retail Strategy

 An excellent experience defines a good omnichannel strategy.
 If you already have a strategy in place, the best way to see how it’s doing is to ask your customers.
 Run paid surveys and pay close attention to the complaints you have been receiving.